- As low as $245/Night

 - At departure, take a walk-through to make sure you haven't leave anything behind.
 Check closets, dressers, garages, and bathrooms for hidden belongings.
 Clean out the refrigerator and take or dispose of leftovers.

 - Record a video to document the condition of the property.

-- Did you have a wonderful time?
-Many rental managers make it easy for travelers to provide comments.
-If your property and/or host was fantastic, they will likely appreciate your kind words.
-If anything was wrong and they failed to fix it reasonably, or if the vacation rental wasn't as described, you'll want to make a note as part of your comments.
+- Did you have a excellent stay?
+Many rental managers make it easy for travelers to provide reviews.
+If your rental property and/or property manager was great, they will likely appreciate your kind words.
+If anything was wrong and they failed to correct it reasonably, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your feedback.